trishabthakkar/trishabthakkar/README.md

 ### about me

-hi! i'm trisha — a cs + ai student at purdue.
+hi! i'm trisha, a cs + ai student at purdue.

 i like experimenting with ai/ml and full stack development, and building things that sit somewhere in between.